 In other words, in the City of Rochester, applicants can have yearly incomes as high as \$37,400 and still get a 5% property tax exemption.
-If your income exceeds the current limit you may still qualify for the Enhanced STAR.
-To see if you qualify, call the Senior Exemption hotline at (585) 428-6994.
+If your income exceeds the current limit but is less than \$83,300 you should still file an application as you may qualify for the city and school only, no county, Enhanced STAR exemption.